 Just a warning: some of these must-see spots are spread out around the state, so get ready to jump in the car for some day trips and make sure to pack your favorite road trip snacks.

-20 Things To Do In South Carolina: The Ultimate Bucket List
+25 Best Things To Do In South Carolina: The Ultimate SC Bucket List

-One of the most gorgeous places to visit in South Carolina, the falls are located near Walhalla about an hour west of Greenville, visitors can park at Stumphouse Tunnel Park (make sure you have $5 cash for the entry free dropbox) and take a leisurely 0.3 mile walk to see this 100-foot cascade.
+One of the most gorgeous places to visit in South Carolina, the falls are located near Walhalla about an hour west of Greenville.
+Visitors can park at Stumphouse Tunnel Park (make sure you have $5 cash for the entry fee dropbox) and take a leisurely 0.3-mile walk to see this 100-foot cascade.